Chakravarthy7102/Get-News/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+# Learnings and Concepts Used
+* Recycler Views
+* Adapters
+* handling API requests
+* fetching data from the Internet
+* Intents

+# Tech
+* Retrofit 2 Library for making and handling network calls
+* Glide library for image loading
+* Custom Chrome Tabs implemented for showing full details of a particular news